HSC8056 : Introduction to Global Health

 |Semester 1 Credit Value:||10|

-This module aims to provide students with an understanding of current issues of global health, focusing on developing countries.
-The module will give an overview of the challenges in dealing with health and health care in the context of resource poor countries, taking an interdisciplinary approach and will utilize various fields of knowledge including epidemiology, anthropology, and political science to understand global health problems.
+This module aims to provide students with an understanding of current issues of global health.
+The module will give an overview of the challenges in dealing with health and health care globally and in particular the context of resource poor countries.
+The module will take an interdisciplinary approach and will utilize various fields of knowledge including epidemiology, anthropology, and political science to understand global health problems.
 Various cases from low and middle income countries will be presented.
 The students will also learn how with increased globalization the health of developed and developing world is interconnected.

 Outline Of Syllabus